gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 ---

-From "decoder-ns.hh.inc", you can see the generated class definition for the `Lw` instruction:
+From [decoder-ns.hh.inc](../../materials/03-Developing-gem5-models/05-modeling-cores/build-riscv-generated-files/decoder-ns.hh.inc), you can see the generated class definition for the `Lw` instruction:

 ```cpp
     class Lw : public Load